 - Use things like simple homemade seed and nut-based sauces and natural mustards and vinegar, lemon or lime juice, and oil-free vinaigrettes in meals instead of oils.

-- If any pan cooking must be done with oils, then a more heat-stable oil, like virgin coconut oil may be the safest choice, if saturated fat is otherwise kept low in the diet.
+- If any pan cooking must be done with oils, then a more heat-stable oil, like virgin coconut oil may be the safest choice, if saturated fat is otherwise kept low and infrequent in the diet.
 Saturated fats are heat-stable, up to a point, whereas unsaturated fats are not, regardless of any smoke-point.
 Olive oil is not a heat-stable cooking oil.

 - At the very least, avoid all fried food and oil-roasted food, which is most detrimental to your health.
-(These culinary practices and meals subject oil to the highest and most prolonged heat, carrying the most health risks.)
+These culinary practices and meals subject oil to the highest and most prolonged heat, carrying the most health risks.